 With the information you’ll gather, you can bundle products that’ll make sense to the customer.
 Also, you’ll price your bundles in line with their willingness to pay.

-If you don’t want to pay for a bundle kit extension or plug-in, you can create pop-ups from your CRM with some level of automation.
+If you don’t want to pay for a bundle kit extension or plug-in, you can create pop-ups from your eCommerce CRM tools with some level of automation.
 But these tools make it easy.

 Bundling tools let you restrict display per customer group too.
 This means, even when you can’t gather individual data effectively, you can test a variety of bundles across customer segments.
 This way, you could create well-segmented bundles that’ll work better than a blanket discount and increase the average order value of your store.